cothan/Rainbow181212/README.md

+## rainbow181212

-rainbow181212 developed by Ahmed on behalf of CERG GMU.
+Script was developed by Ahmed on behalf of CERG GMU.

 Fully work, tested with SUPERCOP.